sitegui/js-binary/format.md

 ### `json`
 Any JSON-compatible data.
 First the value is transformed in string by a JSON serialization algorithm (like `JSON.stringify`).
 The resulting string is the encoded as a `string` (see above).

-### `oid`
-A mongodb ObjectId, composed of 12 bytes.
-No encoding is actually needed, the 12 bytes are simply appended to the final result.

 ### `regex`
 A JS-compatible regular expression, composed of: